Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 * Head back to Gensokyo and enter the dungeon on (3F)
 * Go talk to Eirin on 2F
 * Head back to Gensokyo and enter the dungeon on (3F Center)
-* Move southeast to get Reisen event and a treasure (!!!)
+* Move southeast to get Reisen event
 * Go talk to Wriggle and finally recruit her
 * Head back to Gensokyo and enter the dungeon on (1F)
 * Recruit Parsee and go back to Gensokyo